akeaswaran/akeaswaran.github.io/_posts/2019-12-16-stats-and-stuff.md

 [^13]: [He used to provide them for all games](https://www.footballstudyhall.com/2019/1/2/18165332/college-football-bowl-scores-stats-five-factors), but that hasn't continued after he moved over to ESPN.
 [^14]: Despite his descriptions being sometimes unclear...
 [^15]: Is it really an algorithm?
 I feel like that word implies complexity that none of my work really has...
-[^16]: As of 25-Dec-2019, the model is 7-3 picking bowl games straight-up and 5-5 picking them against the spread.
-[Not bad.](https://knowyourmeme.com/memes/not-bad-obama-face)
+[^16]: During the 2019 bowl season, the model went 24-16 picking games straight up and 19-21 against the spread.
+Disappointing considering the average performance of the model in past seasons, but bowl season typically has some quirky results.
+On to 2020!
 [^17]: I'm probably explaining this incorrectly, but oh well...